K-PaaS/application-platform-guide-eng/user_guide/service/source_control.md

 8. Check the Configuration Management Service Instance that was entered at space dashboard.
 Go to Configuration Management Dashboard by clicking “Dashboard” button at the right side of Configuration Management Service Instance.
 ![009]

-9. When using the dashboard for the fist time after creating a Configuration Management Serive, enter password between 6~16 letters.
+9. When using the dashboard for the fist time after creating a Configuration Management Service, enter password between 6~16 letters.
 ![010]

 ### <div id='9'/> 3.1.2.
 Repository Contributor Authority Management